Okinawa Day Trip Without a Car: Best Routes, Bus Tours & Private Drivers

 Sample Tokyo to Okinawa Day Trip Schedule

-- 8:30 PM or later: Depart Naha on a late-evening flight back to Tokyo.
+• Late evening: Depart Naha on a return flight to Tokyo.

 This schedule is extremely tight.
 For most travelers, staying at least one night in Okinawa is a much better experience.
 However, if you are determined to do it as a same-day trip, a private vehicle is the most realistic way to avoid losing time between the airport, bus stops, and attractions.